This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Reduced Exposure to Toxins

-Non-GMO bird food substantially reduces exposure to harmful substances that can damage their delicate systems.
+Choosing non-GMO bird food substantially shields your feathered companions from harmful substances that can devastate their delicate systems.

-Here’s how chemical-free bird food protects your feathered friends:
+Here’s how chemical-free bird food protects your avian friends:

-- Eliminates pesticide residues that can accumulate in tiny bodies
+- Eliminates dangerous pesticide residues that accumulate in tiny bodies

-- Prevents exposure to herbicides used in conventional farming
+- Prevents exposure to harmful herbicides used in conventional farming

 - Maintains proper nutrient balance without synthetic additives